 Mitigation sessions:

-Unlimited: unlimited advanced mitigation sessions
+Unlimited: unlimited advanced mitigation

-Protection parameters
+Mitigation parameters

 NoteThe Indonesia protection node is available only if the IP geolocation is Indonesia.
-Other geolocations are not supported.

 The Malaysia node is available only if the IP geolocation is Malaysia.
-Other geolocations are not supported.

-Anti-DDoS Proxy (Outside Chinese Mainland) - Sec-CMA 2.0
+Anti-DDoS Proxy (Outside Chinese Mainland)-Sec-CMA 2.0

-Protection plan description:
+Mitigation plan description:

-Connection type: DNS redirection.
+Connection type: DNS diversion.

-Resource reservation: 1 exclusive Sec-MCA IP address.
+Resource reservation: 1 exclusive Sec-CMA IP address.

-Protection parameters
+Mitigation parameters

-Anti-DDoS Proxy (Outside Chinese Mainland) - Chinese Mainland Acceleration
+Anti-DDoS Proxy (Outside Chinese Mainland)-Chinese Mainland Acceleration

-Connection type: DNS redirection.
+Connection type: DNS diversion.

 Resource reservation: 1 exclusive accelerated IP address.